On a cold and snowy day, you may want nothing more than to stay in bed until the weather's a little better.

 Of course, there are other factors, such as exposure to artificial light from electronics at night, that can disrupt these natural hormonal rhythms (read more about how light from electronics can disrupt your sleep here).
 Experts recommend limiting your exposure to all electronic devices at least one hour before your bedtime.

-Daytime activity levels effect how long we sleep.
+Daytime activity levels affect how long we sleep.

 Unfortunately, many of us are less likely to engage in outdoor activities during the colder months of the year.
 To make matters worse, the winter holiday season may encourage us to eat richer and less healthy foods and then cuddle up on the sofa or even attempt to hibernate through the winter.